Azov percarina: Taxonomy

 The Azov percarina was first formally described in 1888 by I.D.
 Kuznetsov with the type locality given as the northeastern Sea of Azov.
 It is some times treated as a subspecies of the common percarina (Percarinde demidoffi) but morphological and habitat differences support its treatment as a valid species.
-The common percarina has been recorded from the Ukraine, Moldova and Romania.
+The common percarina has been recorded from Ukraine, Moldova and Romania.